Jump to a section

 The early summer months of June and July kick off the UK festival season with some of the most anticipated events.
-From the legendary Glastonbury to electronic giants like Download, 2026 offers incredible variety.
+From rock giants like Download to electronic staples and family favourites, 2026 offers incredible variety.
 This guide covers the top festivals, helping you choose the perfect event for your preferences.

 Major Festivals June-July 2026